zengjixiang/jina/docs/get-started/install/windows.md

 (jina-on-windows)=
 # On Windows

-You can install and use Jina on Windows.
+You can install and use Jina-serve on Windows.

-However, Jina is built keeping *nix-based platforms in mind, and the upstream libraries that Jina depends on also follow the similar ideology.
-Hence, there are some caveats when running Jina on Windows.
+However, Jina-serve is built keeping *nix-based platforms in mind, and the upstream libraries that Jina-serve depends on also follow the similar ideology.
+Hence, there are some caveats when running Jina-serve on Windows.
 [If you face additional issues, please let us know.](https://github.com/jina-ai/jina/issues/)

 ```{caution}
 There can be a significant performance impact while running Jina on Windows.
 You may not want to use it in production.